ncatlab/nlab-content/pages/1668.md

 The operations that commute with a given set of operations in an algebraic theory form a subtheory.
 The __centre__ of an algebraic theory is given by the operations that commute with all the operations of the theory.
 An algebraic theory is __commutative__ if every pair of its operations commute.
 Another way of describing the centre is to say that it consists of those operations which are also [[homomorphisms]]; an algebraic theory is commutative if all of its operations are homomorphisms.

-Here is a more formal definition, expressed in terms of structure on the monad $T$ associated with the algebraic theory.
+Here is a more formal definition, expressed in terms of structure on the monad $T \colon Set \to Set$ associated with the algebraic theory.

 +-- {: .num_def}
 ###### Definition